 Original reporting in this article was by Jamie Carter.

-Chandramohan Rajput also known as Technical CM is a content writer and video creator at Digital Bachat covering technology and the Internet of Things.
-CM is passionate about sharing photography and gaming content, as well as assisting with detailed how-to guides.
+Chandramohan Rajput also known as CM is a content writer and video creator at Digital Bachat covering the latest technology and the Internet of Things.
+He is passionate about sharing internet and social media app stuff as well as assisting with detailed how-to guides.